openEDI/documentation/US_Wave.md

 operated by Battelle Memorial Institute ("Battelle") for DOE.
 As such the following rules apply:

-Access to or use of this data ("Data") shall impose the following obligations on the user, and use of the Data constitutes user's agreement to these terms.
+This data arose from worked performed under funding provided by the United States Government.
+Access to or use of this data ("Data") denotes consent with the fact that this data is provided "AS IS," “WHEREIS” AND SPECIFICALLY FREE FROM ANY EXPRESS OR IMPLIED WARRANTY OF ANY KIND, INCLUDING BUT NOT LIMITED TO ANY IMPLIED WARRANTIES SUCH AS MERCHANTABILITY AND/OR FITNESS FOR ANY PARTICULAR PURPOSE.
+Furthermore, NEITHER THE UNITED STATES GOVERNMENT NOR ANY OF ITS ASSOCITED ENTITES OR CONTRACTORS INCLUDING BUT NOT LIMITED TO THE DOE/PNNL/NREL/BATTELLE/ALLIANCE ASSUME ANY LEGAL LIABILITY OR RESPONSIBILITY FOR THE ACCURACY, COMPLETENESS, OR USEFULNESS OF THE DATA, OR REPRESENT THAT ITS USE WOULD NOT INFRINGE PRIVATELY OWNED RIGHTS.
+NO ENDORSEMENT OF THE DATA OR ANY REPRESENTATIONS MADE IN CONNECTION WITH THE DATA IS PROVIDED.
+IN NO EVENT SHALL ANY PARTY BE LIABLE FOR ANY DAMAGES, INCLUDING BUT NOT LIMITED TO SPECIAL, INDIRECT OR CONSEQUENTIAL DAMAGES ARISING FROM THE PROVISION OF THIS DATA; TO THE EXTENT PERMITTED BY LAW USER AGREES TO INDEMNIFY DOE/PNNL/NREL/BATTELLE/ALLIANCE AND ITS SUBSIDIARIES, AFFILIATES, OFFICERS, AGENTS, AND EMPLOYEES AGAINST ANY CLAIM OR DEMAND RELATED TO USER'S USE OF THE DATA, INCLUDING ANY REASONABLE ATTORNEYS FEES INCURRED.

 The user is granted the right, without any fee or cost, to use or copy the Data, provided that this entire notice appears in all copies of the Data.
-Further, the user agrees to credit DOE/PNNL/NREL/BATELLE/ALLIANCE in any publication that results from the use of the Data.
-The names DOE/PNNL/NREL/BATELLE/ALLIANCE, however, may not be used in any advertising or publicity to endorse or promote any products or commercial entities unless specific written permission is obtained from DOE/PNNL/NREL/BATELLE/ALLIANCE.
-The user also understands that DOE/PNNL/NREL/BATELLE/ALLIANCE are not obligated to provide the user with any support, consulting, training or assistance of any kind with regard to the use of the Data or to provide the user with any updates, revisions or new versions thereof.
-DOE, PNNL, NREL, BATELLE, and ALLIANCE do not guarantee or endorse any results generated by use of the Data, and user is entirely responsible for the results and any reliance on the results or the Data in general.

-USER AGREES TO INDEMNIFY DOE/PNNL/NREL/BATELLE/ALLIANCE AND ITS SUBSIDIARIES, AFFILIATES, OFFICERS, AGENTS, AND EMPLOYEES AGAINST ANY CLAIM OR DEMAND, INCLUDING REASONABLE ATTORNEYS' FEES, RELATED TO USER'S USE OF THE DATA.
-THE DATA ARE PROVIDED BY DOE/PNNL/NREL/BATELLE/ALLIANCE "AS IS," AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING BUT NOT LIMITED TO THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
-DOE/PNNL/NREL/BATELLE/ALLIANCE ASSUME NO LEGAL LIABILITY OR RESPONSIBILITY FOR THE ACCURACY, COMPLETENESS, OR USEFULNESS OF THE DATA, OR REPRESENT THAT ITS USE WOULD NOT INFRINGE PRIVATELY OWNED RIGHTS.
-IN NO EVENT SHALL DOE/PNNL/NREL/BATELLE/ALLIANCE BE LIABLE FOR ANY SPECIAL, INDIRECT OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES WHATSOEVER, INCLUDING BUT NOT LIMITED TO CLAIMS ASSOCIATED WITH THE LOSS OF DATA OR PROFITS, THAT MAY RESULT FROM AN ACTION IN CONTRACT, NEGLIGENCE OR OTHER TORTIOUS CLAIM THAT ARISES OUT OF OR IN CONNECTION WITH THE ACCESS, USE OR PERFORMANCE OF THE DATA.
+In the event that user engages in any scientific or technical publication utilizing this data user agrees to credit DOE/PNNL/NREL/BATTELLE/ALLIANCE in any such publication consistent with respective professional practice.